trypolski/regexies/README.md

   specialCharacters: '', // {String} set special characters in the string (escape "\"), the function automatically escapes needed characters
   optional: false, // {Boolean} mark a matching group as optional
-  exact: '', // {String} put string that should exactly match, the function automatically escapes needed characters }
+  exact: '', // {String} put string that should exactly match, the function automatically escapes needed characters
+  range: '', // {String} put string that includes range to match (as '0-9', 'a-z'), the function doesn't automatically escape symbols
+}
 ```
 More about options: